Diane Foug (1958-2019) was an American artist and designer who lived in San Francisco, California.

 Education and Design Career

-In 2008, Diane turned to her true professional passion: Sculpture, drawing, and painting.
+In the mid 2000s, Diane turned to her true professional passion: Sculpture, drawing, and painting.
 She produced works in various media, including a series of paintings, wire sculptures, laminated bent wood sculptures, and large organic sculptures assembled from thousands of small wooden blocks.
 Diane constantly explored new materials and methods to express her art, and her work began to be recognized through a series of shows, awards, and collectors.
 Her largest scale work to date, a 7 foot wood sculpture, had just been completed and featured as the center piece of a show in San Francisco, when Diane was diagnosed with brain cancer, which two years later cut short the life and career of an incredibly talented, gracious, and humble person.
 She remains deeply loved and celebrated by those who knew her.

 Diane was born in San Francisco in 1958 and raised in Palo Alto, California.
 Her father James Foug was a prominent architect and head of his own architecture firm James Foug and Associates.
 Her mother Barbara Foug was a homemaker.
 They both died when Diane was young, leaving her and her five siblings to grow into adulthood together without parents.
 Diane met her husband Toni Schneider in 1993 while studying at Stanford.
 They have three children, Sophie, Bennett, and Owen Schneider.